angelanacpil/projects/kissnmakeup/readme.md

 ## Description
 I embarked on an ambitious e-commerce project aimed at enhancing the digital presence of a local business.
 The initiative, unfortunately, faced unforeseen financial constraints, leading to its cancellation mid-development.
 However, the experience was invaluable as it allowed me to practice my skills in client communication, project planning, and development (using NextJS and Prisma).

-It is primarily a practice project and prototype, where I was able to experiment with different design elements, user interfaces, and serverless functionalities.
+It is primarily a practice project and prototype, where I was able to experiment with different design elements, user interfaces, and backend functionalities.
 I have received permission from the business owners to share this information, showcasing my commitment to transparency and openness in my work.

 ## Technologies Used
 - NextJS